-Score a long-lasting Blink XT2 security camera and a Fire TV Stick for $99.99
+Score both a Blink XT2 security camera and a Fire TV Stick for $99.99

 - Fire TV Stick with 5 Blink XTA Indoor/Outdoor Security Cameras ($379.99, originally $419.98; amazon.com)

-Blink cameras are pretty terrific, thanks to a no-frills setup.
-You don't need to recharge a battery pack or wire this into your home's electrical system.
-Rather the XT2 runs on two AA batteries, and it should run for around two years before you have to replace them.
-That can be two years of indoor or outdoor use, with constant live streams and even recording some important moments.
-Since these are user-replaceable batteries, you can put the Blink XT2 wherever you need another set of eyes.
-It could be along the side of a house, in a room, above the front door or even under a deck.
-Quite versatile indeed.
+Blink cameras offer a no-frills setup; you don't need to recharge a battery pack or wire them into your home's electrical system.
+Rather the XT2 runs on two AA batteries, which should last for around two years before needing to be replaced, indoors and outdoors, with constant live streams and recording.
+Since users change the batteries themselves, the Blink XT2 can be set up anywhere — along the side of a house, in a room, above the front door or even under a deck.

-The XT2 sends the stream over your home's Wi-Fi network, and the view is from a 1080pHD lens with a 110-degree viewing angle.
-It also boasts night vision, a microphone for communication, an LED light, and a motion sensor, and it's IP65 water-resistant.
-There's a speaker on board so you can do two-way talk from a FireOS, iOS or Android device with the Blink app.
-You'll also use that companion app to set up the camera.
+The XT2's view is captured by a 1080pHD lens with a 110-degree viewing angle, and the stream is sent over your home's Wi-Fi network.
+It also boasts night vision, a microphone, an LED light, and a motion sensor, and it's IP65 water-resistant.
+Plus, a speaker allows for two-way communications from a FireOS, iOS or Android device with the Blink app.
+That companion app is also necessary for setup.

 This deal wraps at the end of the day Tuesday, so act fast to score a Fire TV Stick with a Blink XT2 camera.
-Be sure to check out CNN Coupons for more great deals and savings.
+For more great deals, check out CNN Coupons.

 Note: The prices above reflect the retailer's listed prices at the time of publication.